 A certified doctor is a doctor that has been authorized by the Florida Department of Health to recommend medical marijuana for patients that suffer from chronic conditions.
 These doctors must have completed a 2-hour course and examination offered by the Florida Medical Association or Florida Osteopathic Medical Association, depending on their license type.

-While many doctors have undergone this certification, not all of them certify.
+While many doctors have undergone this certification, not all of them are certified.
 Many became registered with the state but are not actively seeing medical marijuana patients.
 If you are seeking a medical marijuana doctor to get a recommendation, talk to THC Physicians.

 A “recommendation” is kind of like a prescription, but because marijuana is still illegal under federal law, only medical marijuana recommendations are possible.
 In fact, there is no such thing as a medical marijuana prescription because of the conflicting laws between the state of Florida and the federal government.
 You can’t go to a pharmacy to get your recommendation filled, and dispensaries don’t fill prescriptions.